 Therefore, when working details such as the sideburns, mustache, goatee, etc., you will be limited to using only the primary razor head.

-To give you an idea of how modest the size of the razor head is on the Mach3, here it is when compared to the Fusion ProGlide:
+To give you an idea of how modest the size of the razor head is on the Mach3, here it is compared alongside the Fusion ProGlide:

 Length & Weight